Harmun/DataAndBusiness/aDataToolForDataScientistsREADME.txt

 The main idea for statistical process control is to ensure the process is statistically stable.

-This website was envisioned from the perspective that a) quality control inserts 2d/3d arrays, chooses the formulas corresponding to the particular charts, and review data.
+This website was envisioned from the perspective that a) quality control inserts 2d/3d arrays, chooses the formulas corresponding to the particular charts, and reviews lower control / upper control limit, and other indicators provided by the formulas.

+Formulas are currently missing / not included.

-It is reused code thanks to chart.js.
+This is all reused code thanks to chart.js.